-- Unrestricted Fund: Address a broad range of current and future needs.
-The Foundation awards strategic grants to select projects and programs. - Field of Interest Fund: Target your gifts to causes that are important to you.
-The Foundation awards grants to programs addressing your specific interest area. - Designated Fund: Support the good work of a specific nonprofit organization with a source of income, plus planned giving and investment management services. - Scholarship Fund: Create post-secondary awards for students within the community who attend qualified educational institutions.
+- Unrestricted Fund.
+Address a broad range of current and future needs.
+The Foundation awards strategic grants to select projects and programs where the need is greatest. - Field of Interest Fund.
+Target your gifts to causes that are important to you.
+The Foundation awards grants to programs addressing your specific interest area. - Designated Fund.
+Support the good work of a specific nonprofit organization with a source of income, plus planned giving and investment management services. - Scholarship Fund.
+Create post-secondary awards for students within the community who attend qualified educational institutions.